rosemcc/pure-angular-components/projects/uoa-error-pages/README.md

 Error Templete is defined for all the above codes.

-## Optoional Overriding Library Error codes and Error Content
+## Optional Overriding Library Error codes and Error Content

 If you want to override default error codes and templates, include UoaErrorsConfig as a provider: